Jeff Sessions Makes the Case That He Is Not Too Racist to Be Attorney General

 But Sessions’s record of supporting attacks on voting rights, draconian drug laws that disproportionately harm minority communities, the reinstitution of chain gangs, and hostility to the Obama administration’s efforts to rein in police abuse are, together, both more unambiguous than his private comments to colleagues and, at least potentially, more relevant to how he would carry out the duties of the office of attorney general.

-Sessions championed his role in the prosecution of two Klansmen who murdered an African-American man — emphasizing his choice to seek the death penalty against one of the perpetrators — while also highlighting his support for the desegregation of Alabama schools.
+Sessions championed his role in the prosecution of two Klansmen who murdered an African-American man — emphasizing his choice to seek the death penalty against one of the perpetrators — while also highlighting his support for the desegregation of Alabama schools, and role in dismantling discriminatory election laws in his state’s “Black Belt.”

+Sessions’s critics contend that he has exaggerated his personal involvement in all these efforts, many of which were spearheaded by other attorneys within his office.

+Democratic Minnesota senator Al Franken took up this charge pointedly in the hearing’s most contentious exchange.
+Franken noted that in 2009, Sessions had claimed to have filed 20 or 30 civil rights cases to desegregate schools and other institutions.
+But in November 2016, the Alabama senator’s office claimed that he had filed merely “a number” of such cases.
+Franken demanded to know which it was — 20 to 30, or some other number?

-As to the most conspicuous blight on his record — his unsuccessful prosecution of African-American activists engaged with voter-registration efforts on dubious charges of voter fraud — Sessions explained, “The voter fraud case my office prosecuted was in response to pleas from African-American, incumbent elected officials,” and thus, characterized the prosecution as a testament to his commitment to voting rights.
+As to the most conspicuous blight on his record — his unsuccessful prosecution of African-American activists engaged with voter-registration efforts on dubious charges of voter fraud — Sessions explained in his opening remarks, “The voter fraud case my office prosecuted was in response to pleas from African-American, incumbent elected officials,” and thus, characterized the prosecution as a testament to his commitment to voting rights.